 Method 4 - Your site's Browse menu

-The default Thrive Community site configuration includes a Browse menu from which users can browse all the Discussion Threads, Library Entries, Volunteer Opportunities, Glossary Entries, and Blog Articles across your organization.
+The default site configuration includes a Browse menu from which users can browse all the Discussion Threads, Library Entries, Volunteer Opportunities, Glossary Entries, and Blog Articles across your site.

 Method 5 - Your site's search

-After entering a search term and clicking the magnifying glass (or pressing Enter), the page displays all the matching results.
+After entering a search term and clicking the magnifying glass icon (or pressing Enter), the page displays all the matching results.
 There are several ways to filter the results.

 - All Content - This is a list of the content types that the search term is associated to.
 Click a type to refresh the list to display results for that content type only.